Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Drones cannot operate within one-quarter mile of any school while in session, hospitals, parks, recreation facilities, sporting events, road races or walks, outdoor festivals, fireworks shows, stadiums, public gatherings of more than 50 people, moving vehicles, highways, bridges, or busy streets.
-Drones with cameras must maintain at least 200 feet distance from any person, vehicle, building, or structure.
+Drones not allowed within 1/4-mile radius of: schools while in session, hospitals, parks, recreation facilities, sporting events, road races, outdoor festivals, fireworks shows, stadiums, public gatherings of 50+ people.
+Camera-equipped drones must fly at least 200 feet from any person, vehicle, building, or structure.
 Owner and operator names and addresses must be affixed to the outside of the aircraft.

 View source